 Online advertising is huge.
 In 2019, it’s estimated that more than $330 billion was spent on digital advertising platforms including Google, Facebook and Amazon.
-Of that, it’s thought that click fraud takes anything from $3 billion to $35 billion although, understandably, the exact figures are hard to pin down.
+According to research by Cheq and the University of Baltimore, $35 billion was wasted on click fraud during 2020, with that figure set to rise in the coming years.

 With such a huge slice being taken from the advertising pie, what exactly are the giants such as Google doing to prevent click fraud?
 After all, if the money was being taken from them, they’d certainly have that locked down pretty quickly.

 If you’re spending money on Google Ads, you probably want to know what Google is doing to prevent click fraud and ad fraud for their customers.

 What constitutes click fraud?